Ensembl/EpiRR/README.md

     RAW_DATA	ENA	ERX000001
     RAW_DATA	EGA	EGAX00000000001	EGAD00000000001

-### JSON format

-JSON file submissions must have the suffix `.refepi.json`.
-Semantics are the same as for the text format.
-Attribute names should be lower case.
-This format is intended for use by submitters preparing files programmatically.
-Each file should contain a single reference epigenome.

-    {"project": "Example project",
-    "local_name": "ep_ref_1",
-    "description": "classical monocytes from a male donor", "raw_data": [
-     {"archive": "GEO", "primary_id": "GSM000001"},
-     {"archive": "SRA", "primary_id": "SRX000001"},
-     {"archive": "ERA", "primary_id": "ERX000001"},
-     {"archive": "EGA", "primary_id": "EGAX00000000001", "secondary_id", "EGAD00000000001"}
-    ]}

 ###Attributes

 The attributes required are common between both submission formats.
-The attribute name should be lower case for JSON file submission and upper case for
+The attribute name should be lower case for JSON file submission and upper case for the text format.

  * PROJECT: Project name (required)
  * ACCESSION: EpiRR accession for the reference epigenome.
 Weither this or LOCAL\_NAME must be present for updates, must not be present in initial submission.